thirteen37/qmk_userspace/keyboards/crkbd/keymaps/manna-harbour_miryoku/README.md

 ## Contextual Encoder System Overview

-The contextual encoder system provides three distinct behaviors per layer:
+The contextual encoder system provides two distinct behaviors per encoder per layer:

-1. **Normal encoder rotation**: Standard behavior when no encoder buttons are held
+1. **Normal encoder rotation**: Standard behavior when encoder button is not held
-2. **Left encoder button held + rotation**: Enhanced contextual behavior
+2. **Encoder button held + rotation**: Each encoder's button only affects that encoder

-3. **Right encoder button held + rotation**: Alternative contextual behavior
+**Key constraint**: Each encoder button only affects its own encoder.
+You cannot hold the left encoder button while rotating the right encoder (and vice versa).
+This hardware limitation allows for a much simpler implementation.

 ### Architecture

 The implementation uses QMK's built-in layer-tap (`LT`) functionality combined with "proxy layers":

-- `U_ENC_LEFT`: Active when left encoder button is held
+- `U_ENC_LEFT`: Active when left encoder button is held (only affects left encoder)
-- `U_ENC_RIGHT`: Active when right encoder button is held
+- `U_ENC_RIGHT`: Active when right encoder button is held (only affects right encoder)

 ### Pure LT Implementation